If you are on the lookout for a new or replacement wood door for the home, one of the first considerations is the type of door to choose from.

 Disadvantages of hollow core doors

-Cheaper doors come with a few drawbacks which become more apparent the longer you have the door.
+Cheaper doors have a few drawbacks that become more apparent the longer you have the door.

 Durability – doors of this type are more prone to damage and don't last as long.